KiraGp-O/playwarp/README.md

 ## Features

-- Play videos as wallpaper on X11 desktop.
+- **Play videos as wallpaper on X11 desktop:** Transform your desktop background into a dynamic video display.

-- Supports a wide range of video formats.
+- **Supports a wide range of video formats:** Enjoy flexibility with support for various video formats, ensuring compatibility with your favorite videos.

-- Option to loop videos.
+- **Option to loop videos:** Choose whether to loop the video playback seamlessly for continuous enjoyment.

-- Configure opacity, audio playback, and more.
+- **Configure opacity, audio playback, and more:** Customize your wallpaper experience by adjusting opacity, enabling or disabling audio playback, and more.

-- Random or non-random playback from local directories.
+- **Random or non-random playback from local directories:** Enhance your desktop ambiance by selecting videos randomly from local directories or specifying a specific video for playback.

-- Integration with YouTube URLs.
+- **Integration with YouTube URLs:** Easily integrate YouTube videos into your desktop background, expanding your wallpaper options to include online content.

-- Lightweight and easy to use.
+- **

 ## Installation